 If you’re a carb lover (like me), you’ll love today’s recipe!

-There’s definitely nothing fancy here, but when you’re talking scratch made fries, it doesn’t have to be.
+There’s definitely nothing fancy here, but when you’re talking scratch-made fries, it doesn’t have to be.

-To really take things to another (delicious) level, load up these French fries (like I did in this loaded wedge recipe)!
+To really take things to another (delicious) level, load up these French fries (like I did in this loaded potato wedge recipe)!
 Talk about a treat!

-Why We Love These Homemade Baked Fries!
+Why We Love These Homemade Baked Fries

-- They’re prepped in about 10 minutes
+- They’re prepped in about 10 minutes.

-- So much better than store-bought
+- Homemade fries are so much better than store-bought.

 - Of course, they taste delicious!

-How to Make Fries in the Oven
+How To Make Fries in the Oven

 Full details on how to make oven baked fries are in the recipe card below, but here are the basics:

-- Now, cut those slices into fries.
+- Cut those slices into fries.

 - Drain and rinse the potatoes.

-- Place potatoes in a clean tea towel and pat dry of excess moisture.
+- Place the potatoes in a clean tea towel and pat dry of excess moisture.
 Use a couple of tea towels if you need to.

 What Type of Potato Should I Use?

-Do I Have to Peel The Potatoes?
+Do I Have to Peel the Potatoes?